Mark Ricker

 Mark Ricker (born September 2, 1968) is an American art director and production designer.
 He was nominated for an Academy Award in the category Best Production Design for the film Ma Rainey's Black Bottom.
-Ricker has also been nominated for three Primetime Emmy Awards in the category Outstanding Art Direction and Outstanding Production Design for his work on the television programs Escape at Dannemora and Halston and on the television film You Don't Know Jack.
+He has also been nominated for three Primetime Emmy Awards in the categories Outstanding Art Direction and Outstanding Production Design for his work on the television programs Escape at Dannemora and Halston and on the television film You Don't Know Jack.